And Now for Something Completely Different Part 2

 The theme for this year’s event was joy.
 In education words like “joy” and “love” are often reluctantly used.
 We have historically left those ideas for other institutions to manage.
 Learning can happen without them but when you include them, the idea of “community” takes on a whole new meaning and learning goes to another level.

 Yesterday for our final celebration event folks came dressed in whatever outfit/costume brought them joy.
 A group of community members decided to dress in colored pants and a Canadian t-shirt as a tribute to me.
 I was humbled and slightly embarrassed at this gesture.
-Sheila organized it all and represents the quality of people in … Read the rest
+Sheila organized it all and represents the quality of people in our community.

 Yesterday, I Wasn’t My Best